-Approximately 1 in 5 Minnesotans access safety net benefits any given year.
-Minnesota needed to get this "front door" to the state's service delivery right for the over 1 million Minnesotans who apply for cash assistance, food assistance, and health care every year.
+Approximately one in five Minnesotans access safety net benefits any given year.
+Minnesota needed to get this "front door" to the state's service delivery right for the over one million Minnesotans who apply for cash assistance, food assistance, and health care every year.
 The previous application, ApplyMN, was not mobile-friendly, only available in English, and took about 1 hour to complete.
 Reducing the time to complete the application and providing clear application instructions would immediately improve Minnesotans' ability to get the benefits they need and improve outcomes.

 ApplyMN also produced a PDF that thousands of state and county staff used to determine eligibility for benefits.
-In a survey of 200+ county staff, less than 1/3 reported being "satisfied" or "very satisfied" with this PDF, since it doesn't display all relevant information.
-Staff frequently received the e-document, printed it, made annotations by hand, and then scanned it back into the system.
+In a survey of 200+ county staff, less than one-third reported being "satisfied" or "very satisfied" with this PDF, since it didn't display all relevant information.
+Staff frequently received the edocument, printed it, made annotations by hand, and then scanned it back into the system.

-Finally, the pandemic exacerbated these challenges.
-County and Tribal human service offices closed to in-person appointments.
+Finally, the COVID-19 pandemic exacerbated these challenges.
+County and tribal human service offices closed to in-person appointments.
 Minnesotans lost access to common spaces like libraries, community hubs, and other offices to apply on a computer or print and drop off applications.
-Just as demand for services exploded, it got harder to submit and process applications, which created unequitable access for many of our citizens.
+Just as demand for services exploded, it got harder to submit and process applications, which created inequitable access for many of our citizens.